fillup/zfauthsaml/README.md

 ## Todo ##
 - [x] Implement support for an existing simpleSAMLphp install and use APIs to check if user is authenticated and persist identity information if so.
 - [x] Implement support for BjyAuthorize to grant/deny access based on groups returned by SAML
-- [ ] Move return url path to config file and enable dynamic return url based on originally requested url
+- [x] Move return url path to config file and enable dynamic return url based on originally requested url
 - [x] Refactor user entity to actually be populated based on SAML data
-- [ ] Implement local account provisioning on successful first login
+- [x] Implement local account provisioning on successful first login
-- [ ] Find better way to manage role list/config to prevent error when SAML returns a group/role not already configured.
+- [x] Find better way to manage role list/config to prevent error when SAML returns a group/role not already configured.
 Perhaps support pulling from a RESTful API?
+- [ ] Further abstract user entity and mapper classes to support user defined entity models that can be persisted

 ## Needs ##
 If you have expertise with simpleSAMLphp or writing extensions/adapters/customizations for ZfcUser I would love some help, connect with me through github.